Contents

 }

-In this case, p is the selector, which means that the rule will affect all <p> elements in the document.
-The rule has two declarations, which together will make all text contained in a <p> element green and bold.
+In this case, p is the selector, which means that the rule will affect all p elements in the document.
+The rule has two declarations which together will make the text in all p elements green and bold.

 For a more detailed description of CSS rules, see for example CSS Beginner’s Guide, CSS from the Ground Up or a CSS book.